tanujsinghkushwah/ether-vpn/README.md

 Future developments possible:
 * Migration of ovpn configs to a DB and fetching it from there.
-* Improvements in UI, connection status display and retry mechanism after server authorization fails.
+* Improvements in UI and connection status display.
 * Implementation of subscription model for stable paid vpn servers.

 Support the development for more free servers: